JohanWork/action-dataflow-template/README.md

 The template file must be created in a Cloud Storage location, and is used to run a new Dataflow job.

+### Example

+In the folder example thare is on exampel with apache-beam.

 ## TODO